 Why do I need my travel history?

 All information obtained from the website must be used for official purposes.
-You may need your travel history if you are trying to obtain benefits, whether with CIS or another agency.
+You may need your travel history if you are trying to obtain benefits, whether with USCIS or another agency.

 What is a Freedom of Information Act (FOIA) request?